ethereum/zkvm-website/src/content/blog/zk-evm-protocol-integration.md

 ---
-title: "Deep Dive: ZK-EVM Protocol Integration"
+title: "Deep Dive: zkEVM Protocol Integration"
 date: "2025-08-15"
-excerpt: "An in-depth exploration of how ZK-EVMs will integrate with existing Ethereum infrastructure, including detailed protocol specifications for client teams."
+excerpt: "An in-depth exploration of how zkEVMs will integrate with existing Ethereum infrastructure, including detailed protocol specifications for client teams."
-author: "ZK-EVM Team"
+author: "zkEVM Team"
 tags: ["protocol", "integration", "ethereum", "specifications"]
 featured: true
 ---

-# Deep Dive: ZK-EVM Protocol Integration
+# Deep Dive: zkEVM Protocol Integration

-As we move closer to mainnet deployment, understanding how ZK-EVMs integrate with existing Ethereum infrastructure becomes crucial.
+As we move closer to mainnet deployment, understanding how zkEVMs integrate with existing Ethereum infrastructure becomes crucial.
 This post provides a comprehensive overview of our integration approach and protocol specifications.

 ## Overview

-ZK-EVMs represent a paradigm shift in how we think about Ethereum scaling.
+zkEVMs represent a paradigm shift in how we think about Ethereum scaling.
 By providing cryptographic proofs of correct execution, they enable trustless verification while maintaining full compatibility with existing Ethereum applications.

 ## Core Integration Components

 ### 1. Execution Layer Integration

-Our ZK-EVM integrates seamlessly with Ethereum's execution layer through:
+Our zkEVM integrates seamlessly with Ethereum's execution layer through:

 - **EVM Opcode Compatibility**: Full support for all EVM opcodes
 - **Gas Accounting**: Accurate gas cost calculation and verification